 It had rained quite heavily that evening but stopped by the time we had setoff, our guide (cannot remember his name) took us to a spot where we had a magnificent view of the reserve, it was a great spot if you have a head for heights.

 As there wasn’t much information we were left to drive around this large reserve unguided which was nice but also slightly tricky as to know where the roads actually started and ended as sometimes you would see several tracks leading to many places.
 Eventually we reached a camp whereby we could leave Maggie parked up and enter an area where we were told there were Gorillas.

 Aspinall Foundation Iboubikro site

-It was here that we met some lovely staff that were able to explain to us that the foundation has been setup here for the protection of gorillas as well as reintroduce those that had been captured for bush meat but were rescued.
+It was here that we met some lovely staff that we’re able to explain to us that the foundation has been setup here for the protection of gorillas as well as reintroduce those that had been captured for bushmeat but were rescued.

-To see one of the few Gorillas that were in the reserve would mean some serious communication with some village chiefs and to be able to organise a pirogue and a guide all of which would cost a lot of money as well as the availability of being able to do this he next day would be difficult with no guarantee of being able to see any gorillas.
+To see one of the few Gorillas that were in the reserve would mean some serious communication with some village chiefs and to be able to organize a pirogue and a guide all of which would cost a lot of money as well as the availability of being able to do this he next day would be difficult with no guarantee of being able to see any gorillas.

 With that in mind we spend a couple of hours talking to the staff who were very passionate and informative about the gorillas here and we were able to see a group of gorilla infants that were being looked after close to this site before they would be released after reaching a few years old in the correct location.